 Below is a video that showcases the trails at Inter River Park.
 Not included in the video are scenes of the sports fields or BMX bike park.
 What you will see though are the trails, forest, bridge, creek and people enjoying their time in nature.

 The video was taken in the spring of 2020.
-Most of what you’ll see is of the trails on the west side of Lynn Creek (so outside Inter River Park itself) in the forest between Inter River and Seylynn Park.
+Most of what you’ll see is of the trails on the west side of Lynn Creek (so outside Inter River Park itself).
 When you see the people in the video cross the bridge, that’s when they “officially” enter Inter River Park.

 On the Inter River Park side of the creek is a fairly wide and flat trail that goes all the way along both the park and the river.
 It’s a nice walk and the video ends with a scene of the people walking along this trail.

-As you’ll see in the video, there are beautiful forested trails where dogs are allowed off leash.
+As you can see in the video, there are beautiful forested trails where dogs are allowed off leash.
 Lynn Creek is actually a fair-sized creek, almost like a river, and can get quite high in the spring and after heavy rains.

 What’s in the Area

-Near the park there is Lynn Canyon Park which is home to the world-famous Lynn Canyon Suspension Bridge.
-The trails from Inter River Park also eventually meet up with the Baden Powell Trail which connects Deep Cove to Horseshoe Bay in West Vancouver.
+Near the park is Lynn Canyon Park which is home to the world-famous Lynn Canyon Suspension Bridge.
+The trails from Inter River Park also eventually meet up with the Baden Powell Trail.
+That trail connects Deep Cove to Horseshoe Bay in West Vancouver.

-A couple of minutes away from Inter River Park there is also Rice Lake, which is a beautiful spot to fish and walk around.
-Access to it is via the Lower Seymour Conservation Reserve which is just a 10-minute drive north along Lillooet Road.
+A couple of minutes away from Inter River Park there is Rice Lake which is a beautiful spot to fish and walk around.
+You can access it via Lower Seymour Conservation Reserve which is just a 10-minute drive north along Lillooet Road.
 A short drive away in the other direction is Maplewood Farm which is popular with young children.

 Tips and Advice